vivekvpillai/Spring-React-Stack/README.md

 ## Rerunning local after initial set up

-1. Open PostgresApp and start the db
+Open Postgres app and start the db

 In terminal: